CoachingOn September 14, 2018 in agile • 5 minutes read

 Using this Model

-With this model on hand, coaches gather and look at problems, issues and capability growth opportunities and discuss which one should be tackled in the future.
+With this model on hand, coaches can analyse organisational, projects and people challenges, issues and capability growth opportunities and discuss which one should be tackled in the future.

 Heart of Agile

 The Heart of Agile (HoA) is another interesting model for what areas can an Agile Coach lean into when faced with an issue.

 To describe this learning and application journey, the HoA uses the Shu-ha-ri model, a Japanese martial art concept, which describes the stages a student progresses through three levels:

 - Shu (obey): a student learns the basics from their teacher;

 - Ha (digress): students may choose to digress from doing what they are told;

 - Ri (separate): they don’t follow techniques as moves are now natural.

 The HoA develops this model further by adding a new final state, Kokoro (heart): reaching a fundamental understanding of the basics, returning to “essence”, which is four words: Collaborate, Deliver, Reflect, Improve.